 |13 Seattle-Tacoma, WA|

 You may file a complaint about an alleged violation of the video description requirements by using the online complaint form.
 You may also file your complaint with the FCC's Consumer Center by calling 1-888-CALL-FCC (1-888-225-5322) voice or 1-888-TELL-FCC (1-888-835-5322) TTY; faxing 1-866-418-0232; or writing to:

 Federal Communications Commission

 The FCC will forward the complaint to the video programming distributor or provider, and the distributor or provider will have 30 days to respond to the complaint.

 What to Include in Your Complaint

-- The name, location (city and state), call letters, and network affiliation of the TV broadcast station; or the name and address of the subscription TV system plus the name of the network that provided the programming;
+- The name, location (city and state), call letters, and network affiliation (if applicable) of the TV broadcast station; or the name and location (city and state) of your subscription TV provider, plus the name of the network that provided the programming;

-- Your preferred format or method of response to the complaint (such as letter, facsimile transmission, telephone (voice/TRS/TTY), email, or some other method that would best accommodate you.
+- Your preferred format or method of response to the complaint (such as letter, fax, telephone, e-mail, or some other method that would best accommodate you.